So you want to write for us…

 Still with me?

-If you want to publish content that is helpful, useful, and entertaining, then you and I may just become BFFs.
+If you want to publish content on a topic that is related to essential oils or natural living, then you and I may just become BFFs.

 Before I get into our writing guidelines, let me share two reasons why writing for Mom Prepares and dealing with our editorial policies will be worth it.